-Paper records are shredded on-site by a shredding company, witnessed by the Records Management Officer, and are accompanied by a certificate of destruction.
+Paper records are shredded on-site by the Records Management Officer and/or the Records Management Technician and are accompanied by a certificate of destruction.
 Non-paper records maintained on magnetic media are destroyed by erasing the magnetic media using an approved software to digitally overwrite the media.
-The media is then shredded on-site by the contracted shredding company, witnessed by the Records Management Officer per VA Directive 6300.
+The media is then shredded on-site by the Records Management Officer and/or the Records Management Technician per VBA Letter 20-21-04.

-3.5 Does the Area Boundary include any facility or program that, where feasible, uses techniques to minimize the risk to privacy by using PII for research, testing, or training?
+3.5 Does the Boundary include any facility or program that, where feasible, uses techniques to minimize the risk to privacy by using PII for research, testing, or training?

 Organizations often use PII for testing new applications or information systems prior to deployment.
 Organizations also use PII for research purposes and for training.
 These uses of PII increase the risks associated with the unauthorized disclosure or misuse of the information.
-Please explain what controls have been implemented to protect PII used for testing, training and research.
+Please explain what controls have been implemented to protect PII used for testing, training, and research.
 Have policies and procedures been developed to minimize the use of PII for testing, training, and research?